Ralane/cc-srd5/magic-items.md

 ### Armor, +1, +2, or +3

 *Armor (light, medium, or heavy), rare (+1), very rare (+2), or legendary (+3)*

 You have a bonus to AC while wearing this armor.
 The bonus is determined by its rarity.

+### Armor, +1

+*Armor (light, medium, or heavy), rare*

+You have a bonus to AC while wearing this armor.
+The bonus is determined by its rarity.

+### Armor, +2

+*Armor (light, medium, or heavy), very rare*

+You have a bonus to AC while wearing this armor.
+The bonus is determined by its rarity.

+### Armor, +3

+*Armor (light, medium, or heavy), legendary*

+You have a bonus to AC while wearing this armor.
+The bonus is determined by its rarity.